intellectual-frontiers/www.intellectualfrontiers.com/src/content/post/patents/integration-of-devices-through-a-social-networking-platform-us12401615b2.md

 when ascertained operational status is indicative of below the threshold limit, generate a signal indicative of the operational status below the threshold limit,

-wherein the first device is to initiate, using the networking server, activities that include communicating the operational status to the alternative device so as to allow the alternative device to switch to a task performed by the second device, in case of a fault detected at the second device.
+wherein the first device is to initiate, using the networking server, activities that include communicating the operational status to the alternative device so as to allow the alternative device to switch to a task performed by the second device, in case of a fault detected at the second device in accordance with the relationship parameters that govern interconnection behavior between the devices.

 </div>
 10. The system of claim 9, wherein the health parameters of the second device are identified by monitoring a set of physiological parameters of a patient that are controlled by the second device, and wherein a drop in the physiological parameters of the patient is indicative of the fault at the second device.